Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 As it is today 2014

-On the 1901 Census Mary Charlotte Britten can be found visiting her sisters Elizabeth Pike and Julia Nicholson in Malvern, Worcestershire, along with her daughters Julianne, Mary Louise and Florence.
+On the 1901 Census Mary Charlotte Britten can be found visiting her sisters Elizabeth Pike, and Julia Nicholson in Malvern, Worcestershire, along with her daughters Julianne, Mary Louise, and Florence.
 Mary's daughter remained in Malvern to run a private school for girls.
 The venture was sort lived.

 Mary was still running the dairy business in 1905 when she was summoned to court for "selling milk being 13 per cent deficient in fat", as reported in the Slough, Eton and Windsor Observer on January 14th 1905.
 The case was dismissed due to the summons being wrongly served.

 By 1911 Edward, Mary's youngest son Edward had taken over the running of the dairy business.
-Unfrotunately Edward was feckless and the business soon began to decline under his control.
+Unfortunately Edward was feckless and the business soon began to decline under his control.
 After his wife Sarah's death in 1925, Edward emigrated to Canada and his eldest son, also Edward to Australia.
 There is a rumour that Edward's younger children were simply packed off to an orphanage, but I haven't been able to find any evidence.

 The Creamery